-Republic of Congo profile - BBC News

 Republic of Congo profile

-Privately-owned broadcasters are under pressure to self-censor and many of them are owned by government supporters, says Reporters Without Borders (RSF).
+There are scores of privately-owned radio and TV stations, but they are under pressure to self-censor and many of them are owned by government supporters, says Reporters Without Borders (RSF).

-Stations from across the Congo River in Kinshasa, DR Congo, can be seen and heard in Brazzaville.
+Broadcasting outlets from across the Congo River in Kinshasa, DR Congo, can be seen and heard in Brazzaville.

-Rebroadcasts of the BBC (103.8 FM), Radio France Internationale and the Voice of America are on air.
+Rebroadcasts of Radio France Internationale and the Voice of America are available on FM.
 The country hosts Africanews, a pan-African news network and subsidiary of France-based Euronews.

 During the 2016 presidential election, internet access was blocked to stop journalists and activists from challenging the results, says RSF.